omerfarukgulhan/python-workshops/README.md

-# java-workshops
+# python-workshops
-Fundamental Projects for Java
+Fundamental Projects for python